Bach & Liturgical

 A diet here, a promise there,

-It's not a time for any less,
+It's not a time to settle for less,

 “The rejoicing of Christmas